Potatopy/wavelink-nextcord/docs/recipes.rst

 .. code:: python3

     @commands.Cog.listener()
+    async def on_wavelink_node_ready(node: Node):
-    async def on_wavelink_node_ready(self, node: Node) -> None: print(f"Node {node.id} is ready!")
+        print(f"Node {node.id} is ready!")

 Creating and using Nodes
 ------------------------
-Wavelink 2 has a more intuitive way of creating and storing Nodes.
+Wavelink 1.0 has a more intuitive way of creating and storing Nodes.
 Nodes are now stored at class level in a `NodePool`.
 Once a node has been created, you can access that node anywhere that wavelink can be imported.